-Team- member #1 (self) Team- member #2 Team- member #3 Team- member \$4 Name: Overall, I like the way you Comment: Overall, I wish you Comment: Preparation: had completed the necessary Grade: assignments on time, had read the related material, was ready to contribute to the team Comment: Input: provided valuable input of ideas Grade: owards the team's work.
-Comment: Diligence: took on the roles necessary to Grade: complete the team's work, was timely in completing and distributing work, and created high quality material.
-Comment: acilitation : helped the team maintain a Grade: positive climate and work together effectively.
+Team- member #1 (self) Team- member #2 Team- member #3 Team- member \$4 Name: Overall, I like the way you Comment: Overall, I wish you Comment: Preparation: had completed the necessary Grade: assignments on time, had read the related material, was ready to contribute to the team Comment: Input: provided valuable input of ideas towards the team's work.
+Grade: towards the team's work.
+Comment: Diligence : took on the roles necessary to Grade: complete the team's work, was timely in completing and distributing work, and created high quality material.
+Comment: Facilitation: helped the team maintain a Grade: positive climate and work together effectively.
 Comment: